 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 Healing your abs after pregnancy can be a daunting task.
 I developed the Ab Rehab and Pelvic Floor Restore program to include in my full breastfeeding diet and nutrition program because all mamas need it!!
 I can’t tell you how many of us suffer bladder leakage, ab separation, back pain and balance issues because our abs have been so stretched and weakened during pregnancy.
-I am so excited because I am finishing up my Pre-Post Natal Exercises Specialist Certification, and I am putting all my knowledge into this program!
+My Pre-Post Natal Exercises Specialist Certification is complete, and I am putting all my knowledge into this program!

 Here are some signs + reasons you need to heal your abs after pregnancy, and you most likely have weakened abdominal muscles caused by pregnancy:

 If you weren’t active before pregnancy, or during, this can be a cause of even weaker ab muscles.
 When your abs aren’t actively engaged through exercise, walking and standing much before you are pregnant, then they are going to be even weaker from the start.
 For example, if you have a desk job, you are most likely going to have weaker abdominal than if you were walking and standing all day.
 If you didn’t workout out much, or actively try to strengthen your abs, this is probably the case.
 Posture is HUGE in the healing process after pregnancy, which we go over in the program.